 By KBB.com Editors

 The days of the compact pickup are fast closing.
-Witness the Nissan Frontier, a once-compact contender that has grown in size, power and weight.
-Of course, it has also grown in capability and passenger comfort, placing it in the same general category as the midsize Dodge Dakota and Toyota Tacoma.
+Witness the 2008 Nissan Frontier, a once-compact contender that has grown in size, power and weight.
+Along the way, it has also grown in capability and passenger comfort, placing it in the same general category as the midsize Dodge Dakota and Toyota Tacoma.
 The Frontier has much in common with its larger sibling, the Titan, offering a fully-boxed frame, Nissan's adjustable Utili-track Bed Channel System and a spray-in bed liner.
 With one of the most powerful V6 engines in its class, the Frontier offers superior towing with almost sports car-like acceleration.
 Although bargain shoppers may lament the absence of a standard-cab model, the four-cylinder King Cab is still an affordable truck, priced well below $18,000.

-Even though the Frontier's V6 is impressively smooth and powerful, if your workloador playloadabsolutely demands a big V8, then you'll have to look elsewhere.
+Even though the Frontier's V6 is impressively smooth and powerful, if your workload -- or playload -- absolutely demands a big V8, then you'll have to look elsewhere.
 Also, the Frontier does not offer a standard-cab model.

 Utili-track Bed Channel System

-Moveable and removable cleats make it easy to transport even cumbersome cargo loads safely.
+Movable and removable cleats make it easy to transport even cumbersome cargo loads safely.

 The Frontier's stiff frame provides the foundation for the pickup's sedan-like ride and handling and its sturdy off-road capability.